ITM Platform - Projects Programs Portfolio

 Another pattern is running a predictive project that includes an agile workstream.
 For example, a construction project (inherently sequential) might manage its software controls system using Kanban, with both workstreams feeding into the same portfolio view.

-PPM tools that support both waterfall and agile project types - and allow sprints to be enabled within either one - make these hybrid patterns practical rather than theoretical.
-When a waterfall project can overlay sprint cycles on its Gantt chart and an agile project can track burndown and cumulative flow filtered by sprint, the distinction between “methodologies” becomes less about dogma and more about fit.
+When a single platform normalizes tracking data across Gantt-based and board-based projects — showing completion percentages, budget burn, and timeline status in a unified dashboard — the distinction between “methodologies” becomes less about dogma and more about fit.
 For a deeper look at how organizations make this work day to day, see how to manage agile and waterfall methodologies together.

 Choosing the right life cycle: a decision framework

 Choosing a life cycle is not a one-time philosophical commitment.
 It is a project-by-project decision that should be made based on the characteristics of each initiative.
-Here are the key variables to consider:
+Here are the key variables:

 From theory to practice